 The White-bellied Sea Eagle (Haliaeetus leucogaster) is a large, powerful bird of prey found in tropical and subtropical regions of Asia and Australia.
 It is the largest sea eagle in Australia, with a wingspan of up to 2.5 meters.
 A brown-colored bird with a white belly and chest.
 Has a large, hooked beak and yellow eyes.
 The legs are also yellow, with strong talons.

 White-bellied Sea Eagle

-White-bellied Sea Eagle is a predatory bird.
-Seen in small numbers along the sea coast, backwaters and estuaries along the coast, circling over the waters to spot the prey.
+This eagle is a predatory bird.
+Seen in small numbers along the sea coast, backwaters, and estuaries along the coast, circling over the waters to spot the prey.
 Fish and water snakes are its primary food.
-Larger size, smaller numbers, higher flight paths, white belly, neck, head and upper wings distinguish it from other kites.
+Larger size, smaller numbers, higher flight paths, white belly, neck, head, and upper wings distinguish it from other kites.
 It is predatory while other birds like Brahminy and Black Kites are scavengers.
 Hence other birds keep a safe distance from this Sea Eagle, Sunday Shot managed to photograph in-flight.

 This image of Sunday Shot was captured near Santa Monica jetty at Panjim, Goa.

-Recommend you read following travel blog on birding & bird photography across India.
+Recommend you read the following travel blog on birding & bird photography across India.